GDPguy/Sentry-TF2-Monitor/README.md

 Then set the same **RCON password**/**port** inside Sentry via **Settings**.

+The default password 'yourpassword' should be fine.
+You do not necessarily need to change it.

 ## Configuration
 All settings (RCON password/port, SteamHistory API key, list options, automation, UI scale, etc.) are configurable from the **Settings** button in the GUI.
 Settings are saved to: